offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     }
     ```

- 1. Set the regions between synteny blocks as _undirected_ edges, represented by colored lines.
+ 1. Set the regions between synteny blocks as _undirected_ edges, represented by colored edges.
 Regions of ...

-    * desired genome that border a pair of synteny blocks are represented as blue lines.
+    * desired genome that border a pair of synteny blocks are represented as blue edges.
-    * undesired genome that border a pair of synteny blocks are represented as red lines.
+    * undesired genome that border a pair of synteny blocks are represented as red edges.

     ```{dot}
     graph G {